 A new cohort of the UW Doctor of Physical Therapy program begins each fall.
 Applications open in July, and the application deadline is November 1.
 Admission decisions are emailed to students by mid-January.

 To apply for admission, applicants must have the following:

 To meet the prerequisite requirements, you may use credits from college-level coursework taken any time in the in your academic career.
 Prerequisite courses may be taken at any accredited institution of higher education, including universities, community colleges or online providers.

 Under each prerequisite subject below, you’ll find a suggested UW course that will meet that prerequisite.
 Courses from other schools may vary in content, level and credit and still meet the prerequisites for this program.
 If you’re attending one of the Washington state community colleges, check the UW Equivalency Guide to learn more, otherwise we suggest comparing the course descriptions in your college catalog with the following descriptions to gauge approximate equivalencies.
-If you have any questions, please contact us.

 Two courses that cover atomic theory, the periodic table, quantum concepts, gas laws, structure and bonding, reaction types, chemical equilibrium, electrochemistry and acid-base reactions.
 These courses should include lab work.
 Recommended preparation: high school chemistry and advanced algebra.
 UW equivalents: Any two of CHEM 142, 152 or 162.
 Any two of the following UW courses covering basic principles of inorganic and some organic chemistry would also be accepted: CHEM 120, 220 or 221.